nathaliacristina-arch/NathaliaCristina-arch/README.md

 ### Hii!
 I'm  Nathalia Cristina
 Graduated in Science and Technology at Universidade Federal de São Paulo (UNIFESP).
-Development Analyst with 1.5 years of experience in the tech field, working with Python, JavaScript, CSS and web development.
+Development Analyst with 1.5 years of experience in software development.
+I enjoy building practical solutions, learning new technologies, and improving code quality.
+Currently focused on **Python, JavaScript, and web development**.

 <div align="center">
   <img